-Steffie is covering Lauren who is on Maternity leave so you will find her in the shop helping customers make or repair their jewellery.
+Part of Steffies duties is in the shop helping customers make or repair their jewellery.
 When Steffie isn’t busy with customers she puts products on to the website, makes jewellery for window displays and tests all the new kits that Steph creates.

 Away from work Steffie is a keen knitter and also cross stitches and sews, she is always making something!